 Diabetes Prevention Program– The Diabetes Prevention Program, designed by the Centers of Disease Control and Prevention (CDC), is a series of free classes that can help you make lasting changes to fight the key risk factors of developing diabetes.
 The program combines coaching from a certified lifestyle educator, proven learning materials and small-group support to set you on the path to better health.

-Tai Chi for Health – We are offering training in this ancient Chinese martial art to adults in the community.
+Tai Chi for Health – We are offering training in this ancient Chinese martial art to adults.
 Based on Sun and Yang style of tai chi, classes combine deep breathing and relaxation with slow, gentle movements.
 Upon completing the six-week beginners Tai Chi session, participants are invited to advance their training and move into Intermediate Tai Chi and then onto Advanced Tai Chi.
-Both the intermediate and advanced tai chi are six weeks long and cost $45 each class series.
+Both the Intermediate and Advanced Tai Chi are six weeks long and cost $45 for each series.

 Freshstart – Want to quit tobacco, vaping or nicotine?
 This free, one-hour class meets for four weeks.
 It is designed to empower participants with tools and resources to quit the habit for good with the support you need.